Published July 3, 2018

 Do these phrases sound familiar coming from your back seat?
 Summer is underway, and with it comes extra car time.
 Whether you’re heading across the country or across the city, put these tips to use for an enjoyable time for all involved, back seat and front.

-Prep the car.
+Prepare the car.

 Getting ready for road trip season, it’s helpful to do a quick check to make sure you have plenty of the essentials stocked up: wet wipes, kleenex, a few plastic bags for trash, and a small towel for big spills can be life savers.
 If the trip will involve nap times, having a few small pillows and favorite blankets along will be a welcome addition to big and little travelers, alike.